renanthera/simc-wiki/Monks.md

 ## Resources

-The _initial\_chi_ (scope: player, default: 0 for WW) option sets the amount of chi the monk actor has at the beginning of the combat.
+The _initial\_chi_ (scope: player, default: 1 for WW, cap: 6 for Ascension) option sets the amount of chi the monk actor has at the beginning of the combat.
+Please note that it defaults to 1 chi given sims assume you Expel Harm pre-pull to have 1 chi.
+Normally in a raid fight, chi will reset to 1 chi if the player has more than 1 chi.
 ```
 # Set the initial chi of the monk actor to one
-initial_chi=1

-The _goto\_throttle_ (scope: player, default: 60) option sets the percent number of Gift of the Ox orbs that are picked up
+monk.initial_chi=1
 ```
 ## Spells implementation notes